 Updated: 4 days ago

 It is a photo session when you and your loved one have professional photos taken before your wedding day.
 It is a way of celebrating your engagement and capturing your current stage of life.
 This way, you can treasure this moment before you two become a wife and a husband.

 Why should you do an engagement photo session

 I recommend an engagement session before your wedding, not only because I love it, but also for its benefits.

 Firstly, we can get to know each other less formally before your big day.
 So, you can see and experience the way I work and ask me all sort of questions.
 Secondly, you will get comfortable in front of the camera.
 Consequently, on your wedding day, you will not only feel more relaxed but also look relaxed in your photos.

 And finally, it is also a chance to try out your bridal make-up and hairstyle to see how you like it in the pictures.
 You will have some professional photographs which you can use, for example for your invitation cards.

 For these reasons, I provide a complimentary engagement session as a part of all my wedding packages.
 You can see me working in action here: BTS of a Couple Photoshoot.

 How long time is it gonna take?

-The usual duration of my photo session is up to 1.5 h.
+The usual duration of my photo session is around 1 hour.
 If I wanted I could take some portraits during only 20 minutes but the point of having enough time is that you will get relaxed in front of the camera with the time.
 In 99% cases, I don't use some of the very first photos because most of people (including myself) feel stiff in the beginning when being photographed.
 Especially if it's their first time having their photos taken.
 I have to say that I always get my most favourite photos just at the end of the session.
 It's because you don't even realise that you are being photographed anymore and you are natural.
 Having enough time is also essential for having a nice variety of images with different locations.